Notes from RSPB Insh Marshes

 Day 2.

 Today Thijs and I were up before dawn.
 I’m out of practice, but for some reason I woke up even earlier.
 I lay listening to starlings outside the window, waiting for my alarm to go off.
 Starlings are another bird that was ubiquitous when I was growing up in Orkney.
 At first glance they appear black, but in summer they shine like an oil slick with purplish-green iridescence.
 Today they are rarely seen or heard in many parts of the country.
 They used to perch on the roof of the house I grew up in and sing songs of staggering complexity.
 Sometimes a bewildered and sooty starling would come down the chimney.
-The layout of the house was open plan, and sometimes they’d fly back and forth (from the fireplace at one end and a stove at the other), creating an inside-out landscape of sofas, chairs and tables.
-Eventually we’d usher it towards an open window (more difficult than it might sound), and the anthropomorphic order of things would return.
+The layout of the house was open plan, and so they’d fly back and forth (from the fireplace at one end and a stove at the other) across a landscape of furniture, before eventually finding an open window or a door.
 Starlings were so common back then in the north of Scotland (this was the late 90’s and early 2000’s) that they could make a real mess in barns and were considered a pest by farmers.
 They are wonderful mimics, picking up and copying sounds of other species, and even sirens or other mechanical noises.
-In Kingussie, Thijs had told me that he’d heard starlings mimicking curlews (I remember this from home as well).
+In Kingussie, Thijs had told me that he’d heard starlings mimicking curlews (I remember this from childhood as well).
 Sure enough, as I lay there this morning I heard a pretty convincing curlew impression from the street outside.
 If you’ve ever tried to impersonate a curlew, you’ll know it’s no easy task.
 I’m still blown away by the extent to which an animal with a brain many times smaller than ours can master it.
 I wondered where they pick up the sounds in the first place, and how long they would remain in the starling’s vocabulary if curlews were to disappear altogether.
-A year?
-Three?
-A decade?

 Once we arrived at the marshes, Thijs headed out in one direction to carry out a bird survey, and I set off in the other.
 It was a blustery day so I took the opportunity to record some sounds of grasses, reedbeds and sedges.
-Thijs has already introduced me to the world of sedges (a family of ‘graminoid’ or ‘grass-like’ flowering plants), as well as other unique plants of the marshes like Arctic Starflower.
-It always amazes me how much beauty there is in the smallest things, once you get your eye in.
-Whenever I’m drawn into this miniature world of patterns and form I think of Gregory Bateson (one of my heroes who I’ve written about previously).
-Bateson was obsessed with the interconnectedness of things, from the symmetry of leaf veins to global issues like climate change.
+Thijs has already introduced me to the world of sedges (a family of ‘graminoid’ or ‘grass-like’ flowering plants), as well as other unique plants of the marshes like Arctic starflower.
+Getting lost in the intricate beauty of tiny plants made me think of Gregory Bateson (one of my heroes who I’ve written about previously), whose focus on interconnectedness took him from the symmetry of leaf veins to global issues like climate change.

-After 30 minutes or so wandering the edge of the marshes, I found a couple of very vocal curlew pairs that were giving off strong signs of having chicks.
-I was standing on the banks of the River Spey, and had found some shelter from the wind.
-The tree next to me squeaked like a rusty fence.
-An oystercatcher silently stalked the water’s edge on the opposite side.
-When I’m recording I try to stay as still as possible, but it’s hard when there are midges rummaging through your hair and mosquitos landing on your face.
-This morning was warm and the mosquitos were out in force.
+After 30 minutes or so wandering the edge of the marshes, I found a couple of very vocal curlew pairs that were giving off signs of having chicks.
+I was standing on the banks of the River Spey, and found some shelter from the wind for my microphone.
+The tree next to me squeaked like a rusty fence, while an oystercatcher silently stalked the water’s edge on the opposite side.
+As always, I tried to stay as still as possible while recording, despite midges rummaging through my hair and mosquitos landing on my face.
 I could feel a bite beginning to swell on my cheek.

 A bit later Thijs showed me footage from the various camera traps that he’s set up throughout the marshes.
-With multiple cameras up on a big screen, his flat feels like a curlew nerve centre.
+With multiple cameras up on a big screen, his flat is like a curlew surveillance centre.
 From these traps, he hopes to learn more about the challenges curlews face, including which predators - including badgers, stoats, otters and crows - pose the greatest threat.

 Day 3.